dutymate/mongo2dynamo/README.md

 mongo2dynamo follows a standard Extract, Transform, Load (ETL) architecture with parallel processing capabilities.
 Each stage is designed to perform its task efficiently and reliably.

 ### Pipeline Architecture
-- **Parallel Processing**: The ETL stages run concurrently using Go channels, allowing extraction, transformation, and loading to happen simultaneously for maximum throughput.
+- **Parallel Processing**: The ETL stages run concurrently using Go channels with a buffer size of 10, allowing extraction, transformation, and loading to happen simultaneously for maximum throughput.
-- **Shared Memory Pools**: All pipeline components share `DocumentPool` and `ChunkPool` instances to minimize memory allocations and improve performance.
+- **Strategic Memory Optimization**: Components use independent memory strategies optimized for their specific workloads - extractor leverages `ChunkPool` for slice reuse, while transformer uses direct allocation for maximum speed.

 ```mermaid
 %%{init: { 'theme': 'neutral' } }%%